jisc-services/Public-Documentation/PublicationsRouter/api/API.md

         }
     ]

 In this case there are 2 packages available (both representing the same content).
 One is in the "FilesAndJATS" format that the publisher originally provided to PubRouter, and the other is in the "SimpleZip" format to which PubRouter has converted the incoming package.

 See the documentation on [Packaging Formats](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/Packaging.md) to understand what each of the formats looks like.

 You may then choose one of these links to download to receive all of the content (e.g. publisher's PDF, JATS XML, additional image files) as a single zip file.
-To request it, you will also need to provide your API key:
+To request it, you will also need to provide your API key (shown on your PubRouter account page):

     GET <package url>?api_key=<api_key>

 Authentication failure will result in a 401 (Unauthorised), and no response body.
 Authentication failure can happen for the following reasons:
 * api_key is invalid
-* You do not have the user role "provider" or "repository"
-* You have the role "provider" and you were not the original creator of this notification
+* You are a Publisher and you were not the original creator of this notification
-* You have the role "repository" and this notification has not yet been routed
+* You are a Repository and this notification has not yet been routed.

 If the notification content is not found, you will receive a 404 (Not Found) and no response body.
+This will happen if you try to access content for a notification that was received more than 90 days ago.

 If the notification content is found and authentication succeeds you will receive a 200 (OK) and the binary content: